naormalca/api-management/README.md

 ======================

 Target:
-build a util that manages the API keys.
+build an util that generates and manages API keyf for RESTful API Gateways.

 <b>Customer Features:</b>
 1) Restrict the access to the API.